Probing the Quantum Nature of Gravity through Classical Diffusion: Spectral density for symmetric setup.

 In the main text, we assumed that classical gravity remains universal when coupled to quantum matter, implying that the coefficients \( \gamma_{ij} \) depend only on the masses and relative distances.
-While this assumption is reasonable, it can be relaxed by considering a completely symmetric setup.
-In fact, if we choose to work with two harmonic oscillators with equal masses $m$ and renormalized frequencies $\Omega$, the symmetry under exchange guarantees us that $\gamma_{11} = \gamma_{22}$ and $\gamma_{33}= \gamma_{44}$.
+While this assumption is reasonable, in principle it leaves open the loophole of a potential dependence on $\gamma = \gamma(\Omega)$.
+We will show that this loophole can be in principle closed by considering a completely symmetric setup, and with similar experimental requirements as those considered in the main text.
+If we choose to work with two harmonic oscillators with equal masses $m$ and renormalized frequencies $\Omega$, the symmetry under exchange guarantees us that $\gamma_{11} = \gamma_{22}$ and $\gamma_{33}= \gamma_{44}$, but also $\gamma_{13} = \gamma_{24}$ and $\gamma_{14} = \gamma_{23}$.
 Then, the separability bound~\eqref{MAIN_EQ:BoundOmegas} of the main text simplifies to

-where we note that, differently from Eq.~\eqref{MAIN_EQ:bound}, here $\Omega$ is the resonance frequency of the oscillators.
+where we note that, differently from Eq.~\eqref{MAIN_EQ:bound}, here $\Omega$ is specifically the renormalized frequency of the oscillators.

 In this setup, to calculate the DNS it is necessary to properly take into account the dynamics of both systems; nonetheless, we still require the monitoring of just one of the two.
 We recall that the Hamiltonian, for a symmetric configuration, is: